You are listening to the Sean Hannity Radio Show podcast.

 It does, and that's why all the pettiness and the peevishness really just has to be diminished in each of our lives.

-I mean, you can't let people define you in one hundred and forty characters or less, and this president likely agrees.
+I mean, you can't let people define you in 140 characters or less.

 I was really struck by the president's remarks.

-I mean, a consummate New Yorker who witnessed those towers fall in his hometown uh from his perch at Trump Tower.
+I mean, a consummate New Yorker who witnessed those towers fall in his hometown from his perch at Trump Tower.

 I want to interrupt you.

-I tweeted out two days after 9-11, Donald Trump was down at ground zero and did an interview and I tweeted out parts of that.
+I tweeted out two days after 9-11, Donald Trump was down at ground zero and did an interview, and I tweeted out parts of that.

 I don't know if you saw that.